-Finally, the new version of Skylum's Luminar software is available for pre-sale and I can talk about it and show you around inside!
-I've had a review copy for a while now but it was in the beta-testing phase and we were not allowed to share it, until now.
+Finally, the new version of Skylum's Luminar software is available for sale and I can talk about it and show you around inside!

 So, I'm super excited to show you the new Luminar 3 with Libraries!